Thiel College: Athletics

 The Thiel College teams, named the Tomcats, compete in NCAA Division-III athletics, in the Presidents' Athletic Conference.

 The college currently fields teams in baseball, men's and women's basketball, cheerleading, dance, men's and women's cross country, football, men's and women's golf, men's and women's lacrosse, men's and women's soccer, softball, men's and women's tennis, men's and women's indoor track & field, men's and women's outdoor track & field, men's and women's volleyball, and wrestling.

-In 2017, Thiel began offering Equestrian Studies as a minor.
-Thiel also offers intramural sports.
+Thiel also offers intramural sports, as well as an equestrian club.

 Championships

 The Thiel College cheer team has finished in the top three in the nation.
 It won the National Championship in the Cheer Spirit Rally Open division at the National Cheerleaders Association College Nationals in spring of 2023 and finished third in 2024 and 2025.
 The team finished second in 2022 in this category.

 The men’s volleyball team made its first NCAA Tournament appearance and was the PAC champion in spring of 2025.

 The Thiel College wrestling team won its 23rd President’s Athletic Conference championship on Saturday, Feb.
 12, 2022.
 The Tomcats earned the second seed in the tournament after finishing the regular season with a 28-12 overall record and a 17-7 record in the PAC in 2016.